nikos-kekatos/NNCS_matlab/models/QuadMPC/README.md

 2. Navigate to the right directory `models/QuadMPC/`
 3. run `main_quad_mpc.m`
 4. You can use pre-generated traces (default option) to speed up the process and directly check different NN configurations.
 You can run the trace generation yourself by changing the command `options.pretrained=1` to `options.pretrained=0`.
 For evaluation, the simulation section will likely return an error (variables going to infinity).
 Instead, you could open the Simulink model and inspect the scopes.

+>Update repository

+If you have already cloned the repo, you could try

+1. git checkout nikos_comb
+2. git pull

 Experiments
 --